More Details

 What is PFAS?

 PFAS are a large group of man-made chemicals known for their ability to resist water.
 These substances, often called “forever chemicals”, don't break down in the environment and can build up over time.
 Even worse, they can pose serious risks to babies, making them a concern for parents.
+Studies have linked PFAS exposure to serious health issues like immune deficiency, hormone disruption, and even cancer, with infants and children being especially vulnerable.
+Thankfully, many car seat manufacturers are now creating PFAS-free car seats for a safer, healthier future.

-Non-toxic car seats vs. regular car seats
+Non-toxic infant car seats vs. regular car seats

 Non-toxic car seats differ from regular car seats primarily in their use of chemicals and materials.
 Here’s a breakdown of the key differences: